Find the perfect fit

 • For some long, heavy coats, a little kid might get “swallowed” in an oversized jacket that is not very “scrunchable.”

-Tip 3: Think about how YOU want the garment to fit.
-Do you need room to grow?
+Tip #3: Think about how THEY like the garment to fit.

 Here’s where your personal preference comes into play, especially if you’re between sizes.
 Plus, there’s no rule that you have to buy the size we suggest!